arshadrayyan/Python-Flask/README.md

 # Cookies

-the Cookies is used to add the Entered in the Fields to remember the user,Here we Described the Feature in the flask.
+The cookies are used to add the entries in the fields to remember the user.
+Here we describe the feature in the flask.

+# PortAndIPAddress

+To change the current local IP and port address to the system network IP To find the IP address running on your system, use the command below to get the IP address. ipconfig

+# Port

+The Port will be changed using the specified set of values in the Python function.

+# IPAddress

+The IP address will be changed using the specified set of values in the Python function.